mjoerussell/onenightonearth/README.md

 3. 'Use My Location' - Navigate to your current location.
 4. 'Time Travel' - Click this button to start automatically advancing the date.
 Click again to stop.
 5. Drag and Move - Click and drag on the map to move the sky.
 Your updated coordinates will be populated in the 'Latitude' and 'Longitude' fields.
-6. Double Click - Double Click on the map to navigate to that point.
-7. Zoom - Scroll with your mouse while hovering over the map to zoom in/out.
+6. Zoom - Scroll with your mouse while hovering over the map to zoom in/out.

 ## Running Locally